Do pandas have a tail?

 Do Pandas Have Tails?

-Yes, giant pandas do have tails, and the color and thickness of their tails vary greatly from small to large.
+Yes, giant pandas do have a tail, and the color and thickness of their tails vary greatly from small to large.
+Click the panda tail to see how to raise its tail in the video.

 1. Changes in Panda Tail